sankalp1999/twitter-circle/README.md

 #### Some other known issues

+1. The frontend tweet webviewer website may be down. you can check by twstalker.com/your_user_name.
+In this case, you can try later or try changing line 146 in `pfp_fetch_and_id_correction.js`. `if (isReachablePrimary)` to `if (false)`

-1. Profile pictures not rendering
+2. Profile pictures not rendering

    a.
 Browser dependencies are missing - check https://pptr.dev/troubleshooting